-If you are not a bona fide resident of one of the above possessions, or are otherwise required to file a U.S. income tax return, the information in chapter 4 will tell you how to file your U.S. tax return.
-This information also applies if you have income from U.S. insular areas other than the five possessions listed above because that income will not qualify for any of the exclusions or other benefits discussed in chapter 3.
+If you are not a bona fide resident of one of the possessions listed earlier on this page, or are otherwise required to file a U.S. income tax return, the information in chapter 4 will tell you how to file your U.S. tax return.
+This information also applies if you have income from U.S. insular areas other than the five possessions listed earlier on this page because that income will not qualify for any of the exclusions or other benefits discussed in chapter 3.
 These other U.S. insular areas include:

 - Baker Island,

-- Howland Island,
+- Howland Island.

-- Jarvis Island,
+- Jarvis Island.

-- Johnston Island.
+- Johnston Island,

-- · Kingman Reef,
+- Kingman Reef,

-- · Midway Islands,
+- Midway Islands,

-- · Palmyra Atoll, and
+- Palmyra Atoll, and

-- Wake Island.
+- · Wake Island.

-If you need additional information on U.S. taxation, write to:
+If you need information on U.S. taxation, write to: